 For a busy ecommerce brand that is dealing with multiple inboxes and communication channels, SaneBox can help fecommerce freelancers manage their workload and notifications.
 Getting pulled away from work into email conversations can be really distracting, so this is definitely something you need to manage from the perspective of happiness and sanity for all.

 Communication channels like Slack and social media can generate a ton of unnecessary emails, so get this tool in place to save freelancers some time.
 After all, you want them to be doing things of value to the brand and your customers, not filing emails all day!

 Some tips on freelance ecommerce email management:

 ● Automating email exchanges using a knowledge base and email management tool will definitely save you time.
-You just need to create great templates and ensure that workers are still intervening directly with customers when it makes sense.
+You just need to create great templates and ensure that freelancers are still intervening directly with customers when it makes sense.

 ● Don’t get so obsessed with outbound sales emails and retargeting campaigns that you forget to effectively deal with incoming emails.
 They are an important part of the customer and supplier experience, and an opportunity for you to go above and beyond.

 If like many ecommerce companies you are outsourcing any development or web design work to freelancers, a tool like Axure can help you easily toss ideas back and forth and feedback on wireframes and prototypes faster.

 It’s a great way to manage a web project where all involved parties are kept informed of progress, without the need for convoluted messages or email wrangles.
 Have you ever tried explaining an app prototype in an email?
 Trust me — don’t even.

 For any business that relies on high quality software in order to function, management tools like Axure are all but essential.